-The following organizations provide legal representation, mediation and arbitration services for Wisconsin residents.
+The following organizations provide legal representation, mediation, or arbitration services for Wisconsin residents.
 Some services are restricted to low-income individuals.

 - Community Justice Incorporated